jubako/jubako/spec/pack.rst

 New check kind will be added in the future.

 The checksum is computed base of the whole content of the pack, from Offset(0) to Offset(checkInfoPos).
-The mainPack is the only exception to this as we mask some mutable data (See Jubako mainPack spec for this).
+The manifestPack is the only exception to this as we mask some mutable data (See Jubako manifestPack spec for this).